Business Insurance for Startups

 The startup answer depends on the business model, but many early-stage firms still end up reviewing the same commercial sections as larger businesses.

-Common startup cover lines
+Common startup covers

 - Public liability and employers' liability where the business has public or staff exposure.